 There you have it.
 Make a true level playing field for everyone.
-Seems like a “Life, Liberty, and Happiness for ALL” kind of thing, don’t it?
-After all I did not EARN the advantages I had until I started applying myself halfway through college.
+It seems like a “Life, Liberty, and Happiness for ALL” kind of thing, don’t it?
+After all, I did not EARN the advantages I had until I started applying myself halfway through college.
 Give all our kids a chance to get their shit together and let’s see if our society can finally get a grip on its founding principles.

 Transparency?
 My success in getting to financial security is owed to nothing more than time, discipline and constant learning.
 All the rest of the clues you need are the preceding dozens of posts.
 Happy reading! 🙂